How to Teach English to Adults: 10 Engaging Activities for Older ESL Students

 *One-on-one: You can take turns with your student to draw and instruct.

 5. Take a Survey

-Tell your students to survey a number of other students—maybe 6 or 10, depending on your class size—and keep a record of their answers.
+- Tell your students to survey a number of other students—maybe 6 or 10, depending on your class size—and keep a record of their answers.
 This is easier to do if the questions are carefully worded to limit the number of possible answers.

-Then they can collate what they have found out and prepare a short talk for the class about their results.
+- Then they can collate what they’ve found out and prepare a short talk for the class about their results.